stealthybox/tce-kubecon/workshop/content/exercises/01-packages.md

 We can install Prometheus and Grafana by simply selecting the version from the available packages list.

-# Install Prometheus & Grafana
+# Prometheus & Grafana

 For our platform we need Prometheus and Grafana.

-Prometheus is a tool that can ingest application metrics and store them in a time series database.
+**Prometheus** is a tool that can ingest application metrics and store them in a time series database.
-Grafana lets us visualize metrics that Prometheus gathers in our own custom dashboards.
+**Grafana** lets us visualize metrics that Prometheus gathers in our own custom dashboards.

 Our cluster admin has already installed these packages for us using the Tanzu CLI.
 Let's show which packages are installed: